tersesystems/echopraxia/docs/usage/basics.md

 import com.tersesystems.echopraxia.*;
 ```

-First you define a logger (usually in a controller or singleton -- `getClass()` is particularly useful for abstract controllers):
+Define a logger (usually in a controller or singleton -- `getClass()` is particularly useful for abstract controllers):

 ```java
 final Logger<PresentationFieldBuilder> basicLogger = LoggerFactory.getLogger(getClass());